State Litigation Externship

 Dorothea Beane, Professor of Law and Co-Director, Institute of Caribbean Law and Policy

 Students work under the direct supervision of government attorneys from various state agencies.
 Students routinely draft and prepare pleadings, motions, legal memorandum, and appellate briefs.
-The classroom component of this internship occurs approximately every three weeks and is generally scheduled on Thursdays during the noon hour.
+The classroom component of this Externship occurs approximately every three weeks and is generally scheduled on Thursdays at 4:30 p.m.
 There will be an initial meeting which will be set by the supervising professor.
 These are mandatory classes.
 If you have more than one absence during the semester it will affect your final pass/fail grade.

 • Florida Attorney General's Office, Children's Legal Services Division (Tampa)